jontey/zoom-unique-link-generator/README.md

+# Zoom Unique Link Generator

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This project is a web app to create unique invite links for Zoom Meetings with registration enabled.